imranfadhil/pp_portfolio/02_VOLVE/README.md

 ![15-9-19-BT2 Result](static/15-9-19-BT2_result.gif)

+*Result example from one of the analysed wells: 15-9-19-BT2*

 ### Key Insights and Conclusion

 This project successfully demonstrates a modern, integrated petrophysical workflow on the public Volve dataset.
 By combining fundamental petrophysics with machine learning, we developed a robust and consistent reservoir characterization model.

 *   **Validated Porosity Model**: The log-derived porosity model was successfully validated against core data, providing a reliable foundation for subsequent calculations.
-*   **Superior Permeability Prediction**: The use of FZI-based rock typing and machine learning proved critical for achieving an accurate permeability prediction.
-This method effectively captures the geological heterogeneity that controls fluid flow, outperforming traditional methods.
+*   **Permeability Prediction**: The use of FZI-based rock typing and machine learning proved critical for achieving an accurate permeability prediction.
+This method effectively captures the geological heterogeneity that controls fluid flow.
-*   **Scalable Workflow**: The methodology allows for the confident propagation of reservoir properties from cored to uncored wells, enabling the creation of a comprehensive 3D reservoir model for simulation and development planning.
+*   **Scalable Workflow**: The methodology allows for the confident propagation of reservoir properties from cored to uncored wells for further analysis and modelling.

-The final results provide a high-quality, data-driven characterization of the Hugin Formation reservoir, highlighting the value of integrating geological concepts with modern data science techniques.
+The final results offer a detailed, data-driven characterization of the Hugin Formation reservoir, demonstrating a practical approach for integrating geological concepts with modern data science techniques.